-Tristen Chernove made his first big impact at the 2016 Paralympic Games earning three medals - one of each colour - to highlight a nine-medal performance for the Para cycling squad.
+Tristen Chernove made his first big impact at the 2016 Paralympic Games, earning three medals – a gold, silver, and bronze - to highlight a nine-medal performance for the Para cycling squad.

 Chernove has had a passion for cycling his whole life.
 When he was diagnosed in 2009 with Charcot-Marie-Tooth (CMT) disease which affects his lower legs, he decided to take up competitive cycling to see how his body would respond to intense physical efforts.
 The degenerative but non-life threatening disease causes symptoms similar to muscular dystrophy.
 Chernove believes his lifelong passion for sport and exercise has helped to slow the symptoms of CMT.

 Three silver medals at 2020 track world championships...
 Triple medallist at 2018 world track championships and double medallist at world road championships...
 Five-time world champion in 2017...
 Three medals at the 2016 Paralympic Games.

 He owns an airport management company, Elevate Airports Inc. and operates the Canadian Rockies International Airport … Married with two young daughters… Former paddle sports racer… in 2001, he broke his back going through the windshield of a bus that went down a river bank in Mexico… passion for fundraising for the Hereditary Neuropathy Foundation, which fundraises for CMT research.